-Diversify Sales Channels.
-We now bring products to market through a diversified set of sales channels including direct sales, manufacturer's representatives, international distributors and original equipment manufacturer (OEM) partners.
-Traditionally, most of our revenues were generated through our OEM channel and as recently as 2005, OEM sales were the majority of our revenues.
+Expand Distribution.
+We now bring products to market through diversified sales channels including sales sold directly by Active Power, manufacturer's representatives, international distributors, original equipment manufacturer (OEM) partners and strategic IT partners.
+In the past, most of our revenues were generated through our OEM channel and as recently as 2005, OEM sales were the majority of our revenues.
 In 2002, 93% of our business was non-Active Power branded sales.
-Today, Active Power branded product sales represent 59% of our total sales.
-We believe the diversification of our sales channels provides us greater market penetration opportunities than we could accomplish alone, while minimizing the adverse impact that any one channel or partner may have on the overall business.
-Our OEM channel produces lower margin sales than sales we can make directly and, more dramatically, it provides decreased opportunities for us to up sell additional products and services.
+In 2009, Active Power branded product sales had increased and made up 76% of total sales.
+We believe the diversification of our sales channels provides us greater market penetration opportunities while minimizing the adverse impact that any one channel or partner may have on our overall business.

+Our OEM channel historically has produced lower margin sales than sales we make directly and, more dramatically, it provides decreased opportunities for us to sell additional products and services.
 Our OEM partners historically were able to leverage their own brand equity and client relationships to help accelerate the adoption of our products.
-While still extremely important to our business, use of other sales channels has helped us build the Active Power brand and increased our opportunity to interact directly with clients in a consultative selling environment, which yields better profitability, longer-term sales opportunities and enhanced relationships with our customers.
+While our OEM channel is still strategically important to our business, use of other sales channels has helped us build the Active Power brand and increased our opportunity to interact directly with clients in a consultative selling environment, which yields better product pricing, better profitability, longer-term sales and service opportunities and enhanced customer relationships.